 Through the website, members of the public can access detailed information on all clinical trials conducted in the EU, in all official EU languages.
 The website will provide the following features:

 - advanced search;

 - site updates and announcements.

 EMA's Management Board endorsed a delivery timeframe in December 2015.
-However, the system's go-live date has been postponed due to technical difficulties with the development of the IT system.
+However, the system's go-live date was postponed due to technical difficulties with the development of the IT system.

-Since June 2019, the development of CTIS has been following an agile and iterative delivery model, with functionalities delivered in short development cycles.
+Since June 2019, the development of CTIS followed an agile and iterative delivery model, with functionalities delivered in short development cycles.
 This is based on a revised project plan from the IT supplier, with improved project management, development and testing processes, resources and increased contingency.

 - the findings of a system audit;

 - improving usability, quality and stability of the CTIS;